paulanaomi/paulanaomi.github.io/2025-01-08-bioethanol-production-in-Brazil.md

 <img src ="https://github.com/paulanaomi/ethanol_data_Brazil_ANP/blob/master/figs/ribbon_top_5_anhydrous_2020-2024.png?raw=true" /> **Fig 4 - Top 5 bioethanol plants in terms of anhydrous ethanol production (2020 ~ 2024, m3/day)**

+The ribbon charts show how the top 5 of each year fared in other years.
+This means that some plants in the top 10 in 2024, for example, might not show up in this data visualization if they did not make up the top 5 at any point between 2020 and 2025 (e.g. Pedra - Buriti ranked at #8 of hydrous plants in 2024, but doesn't show up in the ribbon chart since it didn't make up the top 5 between 2020 and 2024). _Fig 4_ and _Fig 5_ show a dynamic landscape, where corn ethanol is steadily growing in multiple sites.

 <img src ="https://github.com/paulanaomi/ethanol_data_Brazil_ANP/blob/master/figs/ribbon_top_5_hydrous_2020-2024.png?raw=true" /> **Fig 5 - Top 5 bioethanol plants in terms of hydrous ethanol production (2020 ~ 2024, m3/day)**

 Data source: https://www.gov.br/anp/pt-br/assuntos/producao-e-fornecimento-de-biocombustiveis/etanol/arquivos-etanol/pb-da-etanol.zip (Agência Nacional de Petróleo / National Oil Agency) Accessed on 07/01/25